 #3.
 Koh Rong

-Koh Rong’s beaches are similar to the ones in Thailand… if you were transported back 20+ years.
+Imagine Thailand – minus 20+ years of tourism and development.
+That’s Koh Rong.
 Boasting some of the most amazing and untouched beaches in Southeast Asia, this is a place you will never want to leave.

 It’s about a 40-minute boat ride from the mainland, and as you approach the island all you can see is greenery.
 As you get closer, there is sparse development around the port, but it’s mostly guesthouses on pristine white sandy beaches.

 Nearby, there are beautiful coral reefs perfect for snorkelling or diving, and the whole area is surrounded by dense rainforest.
-Why head to Thailand’s beaches after your Indochina trip when this paradise awaits on your doorstep?
+Why head to Thailand’s beaches after a trip to Cambodia when this paradise awaits on your doorstep?

 #2.
 Song Saa Private Island